-But let’s get back to the concept of a “retirement number”: If you retired with $1 million, you’d have a very different retirement experience depending on whether the stock market crashed the day after you retired or soared for the first decade of your retirement.
-Likewise, health problems or family issues could change your financial-security outlook.
+Beyond inflation, there are sundry other aspects to consider.
+Let’s say you retire with $1 million.
+You’d have a very different retirement experience depending on whether the stock market crashed the day after you retired or soared for the first decade of your retirement.
+Likewise, health problems or family issues could change your outlook on financial security.
 Even overspending during the early years of your retirement could throw a wrench into your plan.

-These are great examples of why the highly simplified “retirement number” can be misleading, and possibly even dangerous, to your future financial security.
+These are great examples of why the highly simplified “retirement number” can be misleading — and possibly even dangerous — to your future financial security.
 A much more realistic approach is required.

 Introducing Monte Carlo

 Monte Carlo simulations are mathematics-based analyses that attempt to make sense out of ambiguity and random variables.
 In other words, your retirement.

 The concept of a retirement number makes planning appear to be black and white, but retirement planning is anything but.
 Monte Carlo simulations can help to add the necessary nuance that give you actionable knowledge.